AndroDevcd/Sharp/doc/CHANGELIST.md

         * Function pointers are no longer compatible with object types
         * Huge ammount of compiler code generation bugs have been fixed
         * Several code optimizer bugs have been fixed in regards to if statements
+        * Fixed bug related to the `lock` statement not properly releasing control

     # QoL Improvements
         * Significantly improved Garbage collector ~2x gain in performance